pagpeter/matrix.py/README.md

 It aims to be a modern, easy to use, feature-rich and async ready API wrapper for the Matrix system written in Python.

+The documentation can be found [here](https://matrixpy.readthedocs.io/en/latest/matrix.html), examples can be found in the `examples` folder.

 ## Quick Example